seymaguleryuz/radical-group.github.io/about.md

 into cyberinfrastructure developed as an engineered system which provides the required balance of functionality, performance and usability.

-In addition to cyberinfrastructure research and development, RADICAL is engaged in using advanced cyberinfrastructure to address a diverse set of challenging science & engineering problems at scale, ranging from biomolecular sciences to polar science and high-energy physics.
-The RADICAL team is also engaged in understanding fundamental and advanced computing concepts to enable advances in scientific computing at scale.

 ### Software Development
 We develop *RADICAL-SAGA* (in python) and *SAGA-based Pilot-Job (RADICAL-Pilot/BigJob)* amongst other RADICAL Cybertools — a repertoire of  tools and capabilities that